flytbase/flytdocs/source/docs/FlytOS/Developers/BuildingCustomApps/RemoteMobile.rst

 Things to Remember

 - You need to takeoff before you can use the joystick to control your drone.
-- The left joystick gives the drone commands to move up down turn-left and turn-right.
+- The left joystick gives the drone commands to move up, down, turn-left and turn-right.
-- The right joystick gives the drone commands to move front back left and right.
+- The right joystick gives the drone commands to move front, back, left and right.
 - All the commands are given with respect to the drone(front = direction of the nose/front of the drone).